 Unfortunately, abuse or family violence is somewhat common in Texas.
 The good news is that the court can intervene by issuing a protective order that orders the abuser to stay away from victims such as a spouse or child.

 If a divorce case has already been filed, then your divorce lawyer will be in charge of applying for a protective order on your behalf.

-If a divorce case has not yet been filed, you can find a family law attorney to apply for a protective order on your behalf or you can work with the District Attorney’s Office in your county to apply for one.
+If a divorce case has not yet been filed, you can find a family law lawyer to apply for a protective order on your behalf or you can work with the District Lawyer’s Office in your county to apply for one.

 The protective order can prohibit an abuser from coming to your home, work, child’s school or child’s daycare in addition to other places.
 It also forbids the abuser from harassing, stalking or threatening you and/or your children.

 A protective order can be sought by adult victims of abuse, or it can be sought by an adult on behalf of a child or children.
 These orders can be filed against family members, members of the same household or former members of the same household.